 You’re worrying because you feel threatened.
 You’re worrying because they may be busier than you.
 You’re worried because your customers may defect to the other side.
 You’re worrying because you saw the post!!
 I get all of that.
 Believe me, I’ve been there.

 Every day there are hundreds of new bakers coming onto the market, and every day I see other cake makers in Facebook groups worrying about the post they’ve just seen in their own area.
-I have several bits of advice for you about this, advice that I’ve taken myself, and now never worry.
+I have several bits of advice for you about this, advice that I’ve taken myself, and now never worry and can ignore the competition when cake making.

 Do you know who your ideal client is?
 I’m sure you do, but maybe you’ve just never actually thought too deeply about it.
 I recommend you get this number 1 business tactic sorted, before you worry anymore about the local competition.